uwarring82/AdvLab_Guide/Main.md

 ## What This Document Is

-This section states six principles that always apply in the laboratory.
-No other section of this document can override them.
+This section lists six principles that always apply in the laboratory.
+No other part of this document may contradict them.

 -----